 What happens if I do not provide my information to FW Capital?

 In order for us to consider your application, you must provide information about you to us.
-If you do not provide all of the details we request on the application form, we will be unable to assess your application and it may result in you not being able to access our investments.
+If you do not provide all the details we request on the application form, we will be unable to assess your application, and it may result in you not being able to access our investments.

 2. Using your personal information to respond to your enquiry